EU leaders to have first talk on bloc's next top jobs

 Orban recently welcomed Italy's far-right deputy prime minister and interior minister Matteo Salvini in Budapest and on Monday he hosted Austrian vice chancellor Heinz-Christian Strache, leader of the far-right Freedom Party (FPO).

-Weber, stuck between his party' more liberal stance and this nationalist platform, vowed to fight populism.
+Weber, stuck between his party's more liberal stance and this nationalist platform, vowed to fight populism.

-"In the year 2019, we will fight against those who want to destroy our Europe, the nationalist will be our enemies we fight against," Weber said at his campaign launch event in Athens last month.
+"In the year 2019, we will fight against those who want to destroy our Europe, the nationalists will be our enemies we fight against," Weber said at his campaign launch event in Athens last month.

 Leaders will have a chance to decide on whom to nominate as commission president at their summit on 20-21 June.
 The new parliament is set to convene on 2 July.